mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "You're going all the way to the capital to settle an argument?
 Why can't you wait until she comes back?"

-"It's... a long story."
+"It's not an argument anymore."

-"You mean you don't want to tell me."
+"Then what is it?"

-I paused, scrambling for words.
+"It's a long story, and I don't have the time."

-"What's going on-" he pried.
+"I'm not looking for the story," he said exasperated.
+"I just want to know what you're going to the capital for."

 I backed away and stammered, "I'll tell you later.
 I promised Laen I'd get him some cakes.
 Take care of him when you get home, will you?"